GoogleChromeLabs/sw-precache/README.md

 Clone this repo, run `npm install`, and then `gulp serve-dist`.
 Take a look at the contents of the generated `dist` directory.
 Go to `http://localhost:3000` using Chrome 40 or newer (I prefer testing using [Chrome Canary](https://www.google.com/chrome/browser/canary.html)).
 Visit `chrome://serviceworker-internals` and check out the logged activity for the registered service worker, as well as the service worker cache inspector.

 Try changing some files in `app` and then running `gulp build` to generate a new `dist/service-worker.js` file, then close and re-open `http://localhost:3000`.
 Examine the logging via `chrome://serviceworker-internals` and notice how the service worker cache inspector has updated to include the latest set of cached resources with a new `hash`.

+### Feedback, please!
+There are a lot of `TODO`s in the code where I've hacked something together that seems to work, but given my rather limited experience working with `gulp`, probably isn't the right approach.
+I'd love to hear suggestions about improving that.
+And in general, let me know if this seems like something you'd find useful (or if you even do actually start using it)!